-Register of tobacco retailers - consists of 6 clauses and covers the requirement for all tobacco retailers to register with a district council in accordance with the Bill and the application process for registering.
-It places a duty on retailers to notify of certain changes to the register and sets out the circumstances under which the register may be accessed and inspected.
+Register of tobacco retailers - consists of 4 clauses and covers the requirement for all tobacco retailers to register with a registration authority in accordance with the Bill.
+It covers the application process for registering, including setting out the circumstances under which a retailer may not register and those which may lead to a retailer being removed from the register.
+It also places a duty on retailers to notify of certain changes to the register.

-Persistent commission of tobacco offences - contains 3 clauses which set out the circumstances under which a court of summary jurisdiction can make a restricted premises order or a restricted sale order to prohibit the sale of tobacco either on a named premises or by a named person.
-It also sets out the process for appealing such an order.
+Persistent commission of tobacco offences - contains 5 clauses which set out the circumstances under which a court of summary jurisdiction can make a restricted premises order or a restricted sale order to prohibit the sale of tobacco either on a named premises or by a named person.
+It also sets out the process for appealing such an order and requires businesses subject to a restricted premises order to display a notice and to remove tobacco products from the retail area during the period of the order.

 Offences - contains only 1 clause which covers all the new tobacco offences which will be created as a result of the Bill.
-These offences relate to the register and selling tobacco in contravention of a restricted premises order or a restricted sale order.
+These offences relate to the register, to selling tobacco in contravention of a restricted premises order or a restricted sale order, and failure to display a notice or remove tobacco from the retail area when subject to a restricted premises order.

-Enforcement powers, etc - comprises 7 clauses and relates to the enforcement of provisions in the Bill, including powers of entry.
+Enforcement powers, etc. - comprises 7 clauses and relates to the enforcement of provisions in the Bill, including powers of entry.
 The clauses also outline fixed penalties for certain offences and deal with the obstruction of officers in exercise of their functions under the Bill, as well as offences by bodies corporate.
+They also place a duty on councils to share enforcement information.